LightCuppixLab/CaloVue/PRIVACY.md

 ## 4. Data We Do Not Use

 CaloVue does not use advertising SDKs, third-party analytics SDKs or cross-app tracking.
 We do not sell personal data.
-We do not use your photos, meal records, corrections or body-weight data to train AI models, our own or anyone else’s, and our AI provider’s terms prohibit using the content of our requests to train its models.
+We do not use your photos, meal records, corrections or body-weight data to train AI models, our own or anyone else's, and our AI provider's terms prohibit using the content of our requests to train its models.
 We do not collect contacts, precise location or advertising identifiers.

 ## 5. Why We Process Data and Our Legal Bases